Global Convergence of Policy Gradient for Entropy Regularized Linear-Quadratic Control with Multiplicative Noise: Introduction

-A important topic in RL is the exploration-exploitation trade-off: the agent must balance exploiting known information to maximize immediate reward and exploring the environment by trying random actions in order to find potentially better actions and states.
+A key challenge in RL is the exploration-exploitation trade-off: agents must balance exploiting known information to maximize immediate reward with exploring new actions to discover potentially better strategies.
 In most cases, exploration is highly resource-intensive, therefore, numerous solutions are proposed to address exploration-exploitation trade-off.
 The trade off between exploration and exploitation has been thoroughly studied for the LQR.
 For example, in \cite{Abeille2017ThompsonLQ} and is improved upon in \cite{Abeille2018ImprovedTS}.
 In the discrete action space setting, $\epsilon$-greedy policy \cite{Watkins1992} and Botzman (Softmax) policy \cite{Sutton1990} are two effective and popular ways to balance exploration-exploitation and numerous developments have been made based on them.
 In addition to these, recent research has introduced entropy-regularized RL formulations.
 This approach explicitly integrates exploration into the optimization objective by including entropy as a regularization term, thereby imposing a trade-off weight on the entropy of the exploration strategy .
 Ahmed et al. \cite{Ahmed2019} demonstrate that, even when the exact gradient is available, policy optimization remains challenging because of the complex geometry of the objective function.
 Moreover, employing policies with higher entropy can smooth the optimization landscape, facilitating connections between local optima.
 Neu et, al. \cite{Neu2017} propose a general framework for entropy-regularized average-reward RL in Markov decision processes.
 It is noteworthy that while entropy-regularization has been quite useful it comes with the caveat that there are many other ways to promote policy exploration nor is entropy-regularization always effective as seen in \cite{Leffler2007Efficient}.